na1811/CompareExperimentCircRNADisease/README.md

   Then, save each predict_scores matrix corresponding to each dataset into the path "./five_folds_prediction_output/Dataset{dataset}/RNMFLP_result_data{dataset}.csv" for step 2

 ## Step 2: Combine 5 predict_matrix for evaluation
-Run file "Integrated Approach - Fivefolds.ipynb"
-Note that for each different Dataset, you need to edit the comments in the file "Integrated Approach - Fivefolds.ipynb" to run the correct dataset.
+Run file "IntegratedApproachFivefolds.py" => The result will be printed Note that for each different Dataset, you need to edit the comments in the file "Integrated Approach - Fivefolds.ipynb" to run the correct dataset.